Devryx505/dead-rising-2-toolkit/README.md

 # dead-rising-2-toolkit
-this tool is made for dead rising 2 game only
-Here’s a **more natural / human way to present it on Discord**, without emojis and with **each feature summarized in one clean line** so people can skim it easily.

 **ULTIMATE DR2 BIG TOOL**

 A complete toolkit for working with Dead Rising 2 archives and textures.
 It lets you open, explore, extract, replace, and rebuild BIG files while also previewing textures and file data in one place.